inickt/cs4500-wortham/Fish/Planning/player-protocol.md

     winning_players list that is non-empty, the game ends.
     - Once this NewGameState message is sent, the connection will be closed by the server and the game will have ended.
+    - Note that since the NewGameState message sent every turn already tells the player if the game has ended (and because the player cannot communicate with a referee after the game ends) there is no special API needed for a player after the game has ended.
+If they want to play another game they can restart the program or enter a tournament where they will be queued into multiple games.

 ## Possible Player->Server Messages
 1. PlacePenguin: Places an unused penguin on the given tile.
 Can only